moonggae/stardew-valley-randomizer/README.md

     * I may look into a better way to do something like this in the future
   * The Galaxy Sword name randomization setting
     * A fix was made so that the current sword name is checked when determing to spawn the bat in a wilderness farm, meaning this setting is no longer necessary
+  * Fixed a harmless error message that occurred when a second person connects to a farm
 * Technical/FYI changes
   * Code rework to redo how menus are modified (done in a much safer way).
 Credit to Vertigon for the initial work on a bunch of these changes!
   * Look up Stardew xnb data as appropriate instead of hard-coding the expected values